laminas/getlaminas.org/data/blog/2025/2025-08-27-managing-the-end-of-the-code-lifecycle-in-the-laminas-project.md

 ## How Laminas handles the code lifecycle

-In recent months, the Laminas Technical Steering Committee has been **reviewing** their long list of **packages** in order to decide what to abandon and what to keep active.
+Over the past year, the Laminas Technical Steering Committee has been **reviewing** their long list of **packages** in order to decide what to abandon and what to keep active.
 During the [TSC meeting on 2024-11-04](https://github.com/laminas/technical-steering-committee/blob/main/meetings/minutes/2024-11-04-TSC-Minutes.md), several packages in security-mode were discussed and the ultimate decision was to mark most of them discontinued.

 A similar decision was made for [Laminas MVC](https://github.com/laminas/laminas-mvc), though the decision is much more impactful.